FDR's Economic Policies and Accomplishments

 How FDR Beat the Great Depression

-Franklin Delano Roosevelt was the 32nd U.S. President (March 4, 1933 - April 12, 1945).
+Franklin Delano Roosevelt was the 32nd U.S. president from March 4, 1933, to April 12, 1945.
 He was sworn at the height of the Great Depression.
 He immediately launched the New Deal to end it.
-In 1942, FDR faced the first attack on American soil at Pearl Harbor.
+In 1941, FDR faced the first attack on American soil at Pearl Harbor.
 Roosevelt spent more to gear up factories to produce the equipment needed for America to enter World War II.